hobbit19/realtek-universal-audio-driver/README.md

 		+ ThirtyParty (Required if your OEM PC have preinstall Realtek UAD with installed audio enhancer(s))

-3. Type Vender ID Device ID | SubVender ID | SubSystem ID, click "Check".
+3. Type Vender ID, Device ID, SubVender ID and SubSystem ID, click "Check".
 If HardWare ID is not found, using Universal Audio Driver Inf Editor is not supported.

 	Harware ID = HDAUDIO\FUNC_01&VEN_10EC&DEV_1220&SUBSYS_1458355D